Craft and Structure28% of test

 What is Words in Context?

-Words in Context tests how a word or phrase is used in a specific passage.
+Words in Context questions test your ability to determine how a word or phrase is used in a specific passage.
 The SAT often uses common words in uncommon ways, so context is essential—memorized definitions may mislead you.

 Step-by-Step Strategy